What do D, E&I strategies have to do with high-performance work cultures?

 Ensure you approach your workforce to gain their insight.
 Open conversations through interviews and focus groups are a great way to gain insight and invaluable data.
 However, not everyone will feel comfortable openly discussing certain topics, so a way around this is to get your employees to complete anonymous surveys about their experience at your business and what they think will help to drive diversity and inclusion.

-As well as gaining vital information to create an effective D&I strategy, you will make your employees feel more valued if you ask for their point of view and are then able to act on it.
+As well as gaining vital information to create an effective D, E&I strategy, you will make your employees feel more valued if you ask for their point of view and are then able to act on it.
 Additionally, research shows that employees who feel valued and respected are more loyal to their company, and show increased resilience and cooperation with others, so there are plenty of benefits in asking for the insight of your employees.

-A good D&I strategy needs to engage at a root and brand level of the organisation and should have a direct impact on every aspect of the employee lifecycle.
+A good D, E&I strategy needs to engage at a root and brand level of the organisation and should have a direct impact on every aspect of the employee lifecycle.
 Key to its success is leadership buy in to fundamental change of behaviour and culture; without this there is often little if any sustainable impact.

 Measure your progress